hkbu-covid19group/Calib-covid19/README.md

 - Serial interval distribution inferred through convolution of symptom onset time distribution and infectiousness profile.
 The above estimated P_O(t) and P_I(t) are used as inputs.
 ![Infec](https://github.com/hkbu-covid19group/Calib-covid19/blob/master/Samplefigures/SI_conv.png)

-- R0-lambda curve (Script_R0.m): Basic reproduction number R0 as a function of daily growth rate lambda.
+- R0-lambda curve (Script_R0.m): Effective reproduction number RE as a function of daily growth rate lambda.
 The above inferred symptom onset time distribution and infectiousness profile are used as inputs.
 Estimated R0 at lambda=0.3 is displayed in the command window.
 ![Infec](https://github.com/hkbu-covid19group/Calib-covid19/blob/master/Samplefigures/R0.png)

-- Quantification of the effect of intervention measurements (Script_R0_reduction_testing.m, Script_R0_reduction_tracing.m): Calculation of reduced reproduction number Re under contact tracing (100% contacts are traced) and testing (no delay in testing report).
+- Quantification of the effect of intervention measurements (Script_R0_reduction_testing.m, Script_R0_reduction_tracing.m): Calculation of reduced reproduction number RE under contact tracing (100% contacts are traced) and testing (no delay in testing report).
 The above inferred symptom onset time distribution and infectiousness profile are used as inputs.
 ![Infec](https://github.com/hkbu-covid19group/Calib-covid19/blob/master/Samplefigures/Intervention.png)

 - Quantification of the effect of population-wide face mask wearing (Script_R0_reduction_mask.m): Left, reduction of transmission rate under mask wearing.
-Right, heatmap of reduced reproduction number Re as a function of percentage of mask-wearing population and percentage of traced contacts (at day 4 after infection).
+Right, heatmap of reduced reproduction number RE as a function of percentage of mask-wearing population and percentage of traced contacts (at day 4 after infection).
 The above inferred symptom onset time distribution and infectiousness profile are used as inputs.
 ![Infec](https://github.com/hkbu-covid19group/Calib-covid19/blob/master/Samplefigures/mask-tracing.png)

 ## Reference